sayeed1999/design-patterns-in-golang/bridge-pattern/README.md

 **Note**: <i>At the end of this README.md file, I referenced the tutorial that I followed</i>

-## Key Concepts
+## Problem

-- **Abstraction**: Defines the interface for the control part of the two-class hierarchy.
-It maintains a reference to an object of type `Implementor`.
-- **Implementor**: Defines the interface for the implementation part of the two-class hierarchy.
-This interface doesn't need to correspond directly to the `Abstraction` interface and can be very different.
-- **Refined Abstraction**: Extends the interface defined by `Abstraction`.
-- **Concrete Implementor**: Implements the `Implementor` interface and defines its concrete implementation.

-## Example in This Repository

-In this example, we demonstrate the Bridge Pattern using a scenario where different types of computers (Mac and Windows) can use different types of printers (HP and Epson).
+Imagine you have different types of computers (e.g., Mac and Windows) that need to print documents using different types of printers (e.g., HP and Epson).
+You want to be able to mix and match computers and printers without creating a complex and tightly coupled codebase.

+## Solution

+The Bridge Pattern helps solve this problem by decoupling the abstraction (Computer) from its implementation (Printer).
+This allows you to extend both independently without affecting each other.

+## Approach

+1. **Define the Printer Interface**: This interface will have a method `PrintFile` that all concrete printers will implement.
+2. **Create Concrete Printers**: Implement the `Printer` interface for different printer types (e.g., HP and Epson).
+3. **Define the Computer Interface**: This interface will have methods to set a printer and print a document.
+4. **Create Concrete Computers**: Implement the `Computer` interface for different computer types (e.g., Mac and Windows).
+5. **Bridge the Abstraction and Implementation**: Use the `Computer` interface to set different `Printer` implementations and print documents.

 ### Structure

 - **Printer Interface**: Defines the `PrintFile` method.
   - [printer/printer.go](printer/printer.go)
-- **Concrete Implementors**: HP and Epson printers implementing the `Printer` interface.
+- **Concrete Printers**: HP and Epson printers implementing the `Printer` interface.
   - [printer/hp.go](printer/hp.go)
   - [printer/epson.go](printer/epson.go)
 - **Computer Interface**: Defines methods to set a printer and print.
   - [computer/computer.go](computer/computer.go)
-- **Refined Abstractions**: Mac and Windows computers implementing the `Computer` interface.
+- **Concrete Computers**: Mac and Windows computers implementing the `Computer` interface.
   - [computer/mac.go](computer/mac.go)
   - [computer/windows.go](computer/windows.go)